Education and Workforce

 Sponsor: Rep. James Taylor (R)

 Summary: Removes permission for schools to provide up to 50% of its total instructional time in a remote setting without impact to the school’s funding.
 Requires each school district and charter school to submit instructional time models to the department of education to post on the department’s website all instructional time models adopted pursuant to this bill, including the time model’s impact on the school’s funding, if any, for each model.
+AS PASSED HOUSE.

 Comment: